-In sum, in order to relieve current academic space deficits and to accommodate future enrollment, the new Master Plan calls for nearly three million gross square feet of academic space - for instruction, support, research, library expansion, academic advising and academic administration.
-After subtracting current academic space and adding new facilities in the Academic Core that replace obsolete buildings, the net new space required is over 1.1 million GSF.
+In sum, in order to relieve current academic space deficits and to accommodate future enrollment, the Master Plan calls for over three million GSF of academic space - for instruction, support, research, library expansion, academic advising and academic administration.
+After subtracting current academic space and adding new facilities in the Academic Core that replace obsolete buildings, the net new space required is 815,000 GSF and 365,000 GSF of replacement space.
+(Appendix B provides more detail regarding academic and related space calculations).